syntatis/utils-php/README.md

 Val::isEmail('invalid-email'); // false
 ```

-### Case Converter
+### Strings

-The case converter functions allow you to convert strings to various cases, such as camel case, snake case, or kebab case.
+This package includes several functions to handle strings, such as converting a string to camel case, makes a word plural, or checking if a string starts with a specific substring.

 | Function      | Description                                                            |
 |---------------|------------------------------------------------------------------------|